dalexscully/mc-exercise/FURBAR.md

-- I attempted going to tghe gym but it was short lived.
+- I attempted going to the gym but it was short lived.